GBLUES GIFT CARD PROGRAM AND ORDER FORM

 DROP OFF AND PICK UP:

-Children should be dropped off beginning at 7:30 a.m.
-They should be in their seats in the classroom at 7:45 a.m.
+Children should not be dropped off at GBLUES prior to 8:30 a.m.
+They should be in their seats in the classroom at 8:45 a.m.

-Children whose last names begin with the letters A-M in the alphabet will be dropped off and picked up in the back of the school.
-Children with the letters N-Z will be dropped off and picked up out front.
+Children whose last names begin with the letters A-R in the alphabet will be dropped off and picked up in the front of the school.
+Children with the letters S-Z will be dropped off and picked up out back.
 Please remember: The front and back circles are restricted to dropping off your child(ren) in the morning and picking them up at day's end.
 Do not park in the circles and leave your car unattended.
+The back circle is also used for District bus unloading (a.m.) and loading (p.m.).
 The parked car creates a road block to the smooth flow of traffic and can create a dangerous situation.
 If you wish to come in the building, park in the Visitor Spots and display your parking pass on the dashboard.

 Your child(ren) will be sent to your car by school personnel at dismissal.
 Continue to move your car forward in the circle when the car in front of you moves forward.
 Please use only the sidewalks for walking and do not cut across the cars that are moving.
 Do not cross the circle at any time with or without your child.
 These rules are for your child's safety.